epirus-io/epirus.github.io/docs/quickstart.md

 ### Required properties

-The below configuration properties can be used for Java or Kotlin projects:
+The below configuration properties can be used for Java, Kotlin or OpenAPI projects:

 - `EPIRUS_NODE_URL`
   Ethereum node URL